List of Emmerdale characters introduced in 2004: Thomas King

 Thomas and Belle then begin a relationship after kissing at Sandy's 80th birthday party.
 They keep it a secret from their families at first but the truth eventually comes out.
 Jimmy and Nicola ban Thomas from seeing Belle and Belle's parents ban her from seeing Thomas.
-Thomas goes to visit Belle at Wishing Well Cottage and her father Zak (Steve Halliwell) arrives home to discover them kissing and orders Thomas to leave.
+Thomas goes to visit Belle at Wishing Well Cottage and her father Zak Dingle (Steve Halliwell) arrives home to discover them kissing and orders Thomas to leave.

 Jimmy reveals that he intends to send Thomas back to his mother in Saudi Arabia.
 He and Nicola then convince Bernice to sack Thomas from his job at the pub.
 Thomas and Belle decide to run away together and, with Sean's help, they steal Dan's camper van and drive away from the village.
-Belle's mother, Lisa (Jane Cox), becomes convinced that Thomas intends to attack Belle, like his father did to Chas.
+Belle's mother, Lisa Dingle (Jane Cox), becomes convinced that Thomas intends to attack Belle, like his father did to Chas.
 She calls the police and reports that Thomas abducted Belle.
 When Belle reveals that Carl had been in the camper the night he died, Thomas becomes upset.
 He turns the vehicle round and drives them back to the village, telling Belle that he wants to do the right thing.
 Jimmy and Nicola then arrange for Thomas to be sent home.
 On the day he is due to depart, Nicola realizes that Jimmy is upset by Thomas's departure.
 As he is about to leave, she asks him to stay.
 Thomas then goes to see Belle and she tells him that she hates her parents and blames them for ruining their relationship and her life.
 Thomas feels guilty and decides to leave after all.
 He steals Dan's camper van again, and flees the village.
 The police later tell Jimmy and Nicola that the camper has been found at the airport.
 Jimmy telephones Colleen in Saudi Arabia and she tells him that Thomas had arrived home and shut himself in his room, not wanting to speak to anyone.